 In these figures, all partial loops must have the same radii.
 The rolls on vertical and 45 degree lines must be centred.
 Angles drawn in the FAI Aerobatic Catalogue, such as in figure 8.58.2., are to be flown as partial loops.
-In the case of this figure, a 2/8 loop in flows followed by an invertee loops.
 In the case of this figure, a 3/8 loop is flown followed by an inverted 45 degree line up with an optional 360 degree roll.
 Then an outside 5/8 loop is flown and a vertical line down on which there may be another 360 degree roll.
 Finally a quarter loop is flown, bringing the aircraft back to upright horizontal flight.
+(Figure 39)